 Follow along with Eleanor as she navigates friendship, awkward situations, and the growing pains of youth.

-26. Dragons in a Bag by Zetta Elliot
+26. Dragons in a Bag series by Zetta Elliot

-When his mom drops him off with Ma, a mysterious character from her own childhood, Jaxon has no idea he’ll spend the day traveling into the world of magic.
-We love this urban fantasy story, filled with engaging characters of color, and hope this title is the beginning of a series.
+When his mom drops him off with Ma, a mysterious character from her own childhood, Jaxon has no idea he’ll travel into the world of magic and end up in charge of baby dragons.
+We love this new urban fantasy series.

 27. The Magnificent Mya Tibbs series by Crystal Allen

-These sweet stories will take you right to small town Texas, where nine year old Mya navigates the ups and downs of family life and school with plenty of spunk.
+These sweet stories will take students to small-town Texas, where nine-year-old Mya navigates the ups and downs of family life and school with plenty of spunk.
+A great series for a 3rd grade books library.

 28. The Year of the Garden by Andrea Cheng